- SCU Home Page

 Direct Clinical Services

 Weekly Clinical Activities

 Interns manage up to 20 hours of direct service per week.
-This includes weekly intakes and assessment, a daily crisis hour for urgent appointments, consultations, referrals, outreach and individual, couples, or group psychotherapy.
+This includes weekly intakes and assessment, crisis hours for urgent appointments, consultations, referrals and individual, couples, or group psychotherapy.

 Interns provide initial assessments and brief therapy for registered Santa Clara University undergraduate and graduate students.
 Interns also have the opportunity to provide longer-term therapy with a few clients with supervisory approval.
-In addition, Interns gain experience with couples, groups, and referring students for medication or to outside therapists for on-going therapy.
-Interns interface with other support services, both on and off campus regarding student mental health care.
-Interns also discuss their treatment plan in ongoing supervision and gain greater experience and competence in their clinical interventions.
+In addition, interns gain experience with couples, groups, and referring students for medication or to outside therapists for on-going therapy.
+Interns interface with other support services, both on and off campus regarding student mental health and welfare.
+Interns also discuss their treatment plans in ongoing supervision and gain greater experience and competence in their clinical interventions.

 Initial Intake Assessments